All Episodes

 And I'm having a problem.

-You did really well with your operation chaos with the Hillary thing and all that.
+You did really well with your Operation Chaos, with the Hillary thing and all that.

 Yes, ma'am.

-But I want to challenge you to come up with some kind of operation for McCain to get positive and to and I don't want to use this word unite.
+But I want to challenge you to come up with some kind of operation for McCain, to get positive and to, and I don't want to use this word unite.

-And it you are a strong voice.
+And you are a strong voice.

-Jenny, can you can you hang on?
+Jenny, can you hang on?

 I have to go to a commercial break.

-On the things that you're saying, because you've you've um you've aroused my curiosity.
+I'd like to interrogate you further on the things that you're saying because you've aroused my curiosity.

 Can you hold on?